jonaspautmeier/city-guide/README.md

-This repository is created during the Version-Control-Course for the city-guide project.
+This repository is created during the Version-Control-Course at UHH for the city-guide project.